Gregory94/LaanLab-SATAY-DataAnalysis/docs/README.md

 - S288C
 - W303

-If the VM is setup according to [the installation guide](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/docs/Installation_Guide_SATAY_Analysis_Software.md), there should appear a shared folder on the Desktop.
+If the VM is setup according to [the installation guide](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/docs/Installation_Guide_SATAY_Analysis_Software.md), there should appear a shared folder on the Desktop with the name: *sf_VMSharedFolder_Ubuntu64_1*.
 This shared folder can be used for easy sharing of files between the VM and the host system (i.e. Windows).
 In the host system the files are located in the folder that was selected during the setup of the VM.

 ## Running the workflow

+When the virtual machine is setup as discussed in the [Installation Guide](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/Installation_Guide_SATAY_Analysis_Software.pdf), there is a shared folder located on the desktop.
+The workflow by default expects your data file to be present in this shared folder.
+So after putting the datafile in the shared folder of the Windows machine, you do not have to move the data file within the virtual machine.

 The main operations are performed in the terminal app (located in the left bar on the screen).
-When you open this, the default location is ~/ (the home directory).
+When you open this, the default location is ~/.
 In this location there is a workflow called *processing_workflow.sh* which can be ran the terminal using the command **bash processing_workflow.sh**.
-Before running the script, some settings might need to be changed in the workflow, which can be done by opening the file using the command **xdg-open processing_workflow.sh**, by changing the variables in the user settings block (for detailed explanation about all posible settings see the [SATAY_Users_Notes](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/docs/satay_analysis_notes.md)).
+Before running the script, some settings might need to be changed in the workflow, which can be done by opening the file using the command **xdg-open processing_workflow.sh**, by changing the variables in the user settings block (for detailed explanation see the [SATAY_Users_Notes](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/docs/satay_analysis_notes.md)).
-The workflow checks if the data file is present in the shared folder or at the location *~/Documents/data_processing/[datafolder]* (where *datafolder* can be set by the user in the user settings block in *processing_workflow.sh*).
+The workflow gets the datafile from the shared folder and moves it to *~/Documents/data_processing/[datafolder]* (where *datafolder* can be set by the user in the user settings block in *processing_workflow.sh*).
-If the data file is present in the shared folder, it moves the data file to the above location.
 In this location, three folders are generated where the output for the quality report, trimming and alignment are stored (for an overview of the folder structure, see the figure below).
-Also, a log file will be generated (saved together with the data file) that includes the name of the data file, a time stamp and the settings that were set in the user settings block including a copy of the adapters.fa file where the adapter sequences are stored.
+Also, a log file will be generated (saved together with the data file) that includes the name of the data file, a time stamp and the settings that were set in the user settings block.
 After the whole processing is completed, all the results including the data file and the log file are moved back to the shared folder.

 The workflow starts with creating a quality report for the raw sequencing data.
 After this is complete, you will be asked if you want to continue.
 If you want the possibility to change the settings according to the outcome of the quality report, press no 'n'.
 The workflow stops and you can change the settings in the user settings section in the workflow.
-The workflow can be ran again and this time it will skip the quality report of the raw sequencing data (as long as you do not delete the original quality report in meantime).
+The workflow can be ran again and this time it will skip the quality report of the raw sequencing data (as long as the original quality report is not deleted).
 Press 'y' when asked if you want to continue.
 It then creates a new .fastq file with the trimmed data, apply a quality check on the trimmed data, aligns the data to a reference sequence, converts the resulting .sam file to its binary equivalent (.bam) and sorts and indexes this .bam file.
 Finally, all the results are moved back to the shared folder.